-Prescott Area Campgrounds Professional Review and Guide
+Prescott Area Campgrounds Professional Guide

 "Central Arizona is a land of rugged, pine-forested mountains with a colorful history.
 The city of Prescott was the territorial capitol before Arizona became a state in 1912, and still has a flavor of those days.
 Nearby, the Bradshaw Mountains were a major mining center and the site of several large boom towns.
 The winding Senator Highway, a dirt road, runs the length of the Bradshaws.
 Still interesting to explore today, 100 years ago it was the main road connecting Arizona Territory’s two major cities, Prescott and Tucson.
 To get a feel for the pioneer days, check out Prescott’s Courthouse Plaza and Whiskey Row.